HACManchester/LaserCutter/MkDocs/Docs/PCB/Cleaning-Board.md

   * Metholated Spirits for removing the thin layer left behind by brush on paint
   * Mineral Turpentine for removing the thin layer left behind by spray on paint
+  * Use a dish sponge to scrub the board